state-hiu/mapgive-in-a-box/_posts/en/process/0900-01-03-process-ideas.md

 layout: doc
 permalink: /en/process/ideas/
 lang: en
-title: Generate Ideas / Adapt to Context
+title: Generate Mapping Ideas
 category: process
 published: true
 ---

+_still in edit_

 # What Can it Do for Your Challenges
 Suggestions on how to brainstorm, facilitate and generate ideas for mapping